RebeccaKessler/Machine_Learning/README.md

 Once again, in order to find parameters yielding the highest accuracy, we used GridSearchCV to perform hyperparameter tuning.
 In the parameter grid, we retained the same parameters as for the loops, and additionally we allowed the max depth to range from 1 to 10.
 This time, the best parameters seemed to be Criterion: entropy and Max depth: 9.
 However, surprisingly, the accuracy obtained with these parameters is 29.6%.
 The same as with the previous best parameters and still lower than the initial one (29.9%).

 Finally, we retrained the model on the full training dataset without specifying any parameter, then tested it on the unlabelled test data.
-We obtain an accuracy of 27.3%.
+We obtain an accuracy of 32.4%.

-RETEST ON KAGGLE + SAY WHY IT'S LOWER !!!
+COMMENT ON IT !!!

 **Random Forest**